matthiaskozubal/layout-dm/README.md

     - to get the input for the layout dm in a form of an instance of torch_geometric.data.data.Data
 3. Make predictions
   - `pred = predict_layout()`
-    - to get the predictions from the layour dm in a form of an instance of torch_geometric.data.data.Data
+    - to get the predictions from the layout dm in a form of an instance of torch_geometric.data.data.Data
     - defaults:
       - model_name='layoutdm_rico'
       - cond_type='cwh' (no rescaling, just repositioning)